KimenWasTaken/KimenWasTaken/README.md

 - 👋 Hi, I’m @KimenWasTaken
-- 👀 I’m interested in Learning Lua
+- 👀 I’m interested in Learning Computer Science, python, lua, c and c++
-- 🌱 I’m currently learning Learning Lua
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Nothing for now
 - 📫 How to reach me ...